 A marketing campaign that highlights bicyclists' safety is an important part of creating awareness of bicycling.
 This type of campaign is an effective way to reach the general public and reinforce other education and outreach messages.
-The City should create a unified safety campaign building on existing work by BikeABQ and the BSE Program, placing safety messages near high-traffic corridors (e.g., on billboards, in bus shelters, and in print publications).
+It is recommended that the City create a unified safety campaign building off of existing work by BikeABQ and the BSE Program, placing safety messages near high-traffic corridors (e.g., on billboards, in bus shelters, and in print publications).

-A well-produced safety campaign can be memorable and effective.
+A well-produced safety campaign will be memorable and effective.
 One stellar example is the Sonoma County Transit "You've got a friend who bikes!" campaign.
 It combines compelling ads with an easy to-use website focused at motorists and bicyclists.
 This type of campaign is particularly effective when kicked off in conjunction with Bike to Work Day in May or back to school in the fall.

 A media partner should be identified who could donate ad space/time and a steering committee formed to develop messages and a campaign strategy.
-A professional graphic design and/or marketing firm would elevate the effectiveness of the campaign.
+A professional graphic design and/or marketing firm would be able to elevate the effectiveness of the campaign.